TFNeto/Hangman-game/README.md

 TODO
+  - Change DB functions to use Prepare & Execute -> prevent SQL injection
   - Organize the code in diferent folders/ files accordingly to their function.
   - Overall improve of the code.
   - Unit testing